mpv-player/mpv/README.md

 evade arguing with people (users, distros) who insist on using older FFmpeg versions for no rational reason.

+If you want to use a stable FFmpeg release, use the latest release, which has most likely the best maintenance out of all stable releases.
+Older releases are for distros, and at best receive basic changes like fixing critical security issues or build fixes, and at worst are completely abandoned.

 ## Release cycle

 Every other month, an arbitrary git snapshot is made, and is assigned